 The Presidential Scholarships

-Students may also be eligible for admissions to the University Honors Program (firstname.lastname@example.org).
-We encourage you to consider applying to this excellent academic program.
+Students may also be eligible for admission to the University Honors College (firstname.lastname@example.org).
+We encourage you to consider applying to this excellent academic College.
 For an application form click here.

 Scholarships for Montana students awarded by the Montana University System

 A number of scholarships are available to Montana residents and are awarded through the Montana University System.
-These awards include MUS Honor Scholarships, Honor Scholarship for National Merit Scholarship Semi-Finalists, and Community College Honor Scholarships.
-See this link for further details. http://www.mus.edu/Prepare/Pay/Scholarships.asp
+These awards include MUS Honor Scholarships, Governor's Best and Brightest, Honor Scholarship for National Merit Scholarship Semi-Finalists, and Community College Honor Scholarships.
+See this link for further details, http://mus.edu/Prepare/Pay/Scholarships/

 College and Departmental New Freshman and Transfer Scholarships